markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 }
 ```

+> **Hint:** Remember that a relative path to a background image would start from the CSS file's location, not the HTML file.

 You won't be able to fully see the background image yet until we stretch out the containing `<div>`.
 In your style sheet, add the following rule:

 ```css